caos/orbos/README.md

 kubectl --namespace caos-system get po -w
 ```

-Open your browser at localhost:8080 to show your new clusters dashboards
+Open your browser at `http://localhost:8080` to show your new clusters dashboards.
+Default username and password are both `admin`

 ```bash
 kubectl --namespace caos-system port-forward svc/grafana 8080:80